arthur-ai/bench/docs/source/setup.md

 3. Navigate to the directory with the downloaded bench `.tar` file.

-4. `pip`-install the package
+4. `pip`-install the package:

-Install Bench to your python environment with optional dependencies for serving results locally (recommended):
+  - Install Bench to your python environment with optional dependencies for serving results locally (recommended):
 `pip install --find-links="./" 'arthur-bench[server]'`

-Alternatively, install Bench to your python environment with minimum dependencies:
+  - Alternatively, install Bench to your python environment with minimum dependencies:
 `pip install --find-links="./" 'arthur-bench'`

 ## Choosing Local vs SaaS: